2012 Mongolian parliamentary election: Conduct

 The polling stations were open from 7:00 to 20:00.
 Voting took place using electronic voting machines (EVMs) for the first time.
 The voting machines were set up by the Canadian company Dominion Voting Systems to report results immediately to the General Election Committee rather than any kind of tabulation by the local election officials.
-Of the 1,833,000 eligible voters, 65% turned out to vote.
+Of the 1,840,824 eligible voters, 67% turned out to vote.
 There were 544 candidates, of which 174 were women.

 Upon voting, President Tsakhiagiin Elbegdorj said "Today, we Mongolians face an important time to make a historic choice to address Mongolia's development and democracy."

 Results

-Four seats were unfilled following the elections; in two constituencies the winning candidate received less than 28% of the vote, while the victory of two MPP candidates were annulled due to breaches of electoral law.
+Four seats were unfilled following the elections; in two of these constituencies the winning candidate received less than 28% of the vote, while the victory of two MPP candidates was annulled due to breaches of electoral law.

 Reactions

 Mongolian President Tsakhiagiin Elbegdorj pointed out he was led to believe that all parties had so far accepted the result thus a coalition is likely to be formed in August.
 He then added that "the Mongolian People's Party seems to be losing to the Democratic Party" and that he "hope[s] that Mongolia is going to make great progress towards democracy, justice and prosperity."

 On 30 June the Mongolian People's Party and eight smaller parties called for a new election with manual hand counting throughout every constituency in the country.
 MPP Secretary Yangug Sodbaatar said that the EVMs "violated the constitution.
 We are [thus] demanding the traditional system of counting votes by hand in every election constituency across the whole country to end this confusion that the population has about the voting machines and automated systems."
 However, the Democratic Party did not sign a petition to call for a new election, backing the automated system.

 As a result of the election, the Democratic Party became the majority at the parliament.
-The Democratic Party formed a coalition government with Mongolian People's Revolutionary Party and Civil Will-Green Party in August 2012.
+The Democratic Party formed a coalition government with the Justice Coalition and Civil Will-Green Party in August 2012.
 The Mongolian People's Party became the opposition at the parliament.